sib-swiss/containers-snakemake-training/docs/course_material/day2/4_optimising_snakemake.md

 ```

 ??? warning "Accessing config values in `shell`"
-    Values stored in the `config` dictionary cannot be accessed directly within `shell` directives.
-If you need to use a parameter value in `shell`, define the parameter in `params` and assign its value from the dictionary.
+    You cannot use values from the `config` dictionary directly in a `shell` directive.
+If you need to access parameter value in `shell`, first define it in `params` and assign its value from the dictionary, then use `params.<name>` in `shell`.

 **Exercise:** Create a config file in YAML format and fill it with variables and values to replace one of the two hard-coded parameters mentioned before.
 Then replace the hard-coded parameter values by variables from the config file.
-Finally, add the config file path on top of your Snakefile.
+Finally, add the config file import on top of your Snakefile.

 ??? success "Answer"
     First, create an empty config file: